meltwater/esi-include-webpack-plugin/README.md

 * ejs

 # Need an option or a feature?
 This is an open source project, feel free to submit a PR!
-If you can't or don't want to, contact team cosmos and we can add it to our backlog. #team-cosmos on slack, or all.cosmos@meltwater.com
+If you can't or don't want to, create an issue in the github repo.

 # Contributing
-TODO still, for specific questions, contact cosmos (#team-cosmos on slack).
 * Work in a branch, submit a PR to master